 (i) the date on which notice of the decision is given to the objector; or

+(ii) the day on which the First Home Owner Grant Amendment Act 2009 receives the Royal Assent;

+or

+(c) in the case of a class 8 eligible transaction within the meaning of section 14B, within 60 days after the later of —

+(i) the date on which notice of the decision is given to the objector; or

-(ii) the day on which the First Home Owner Grant Amendment Act 2009 receives the Royal Assent.
+(ii) the day on which the First Home Owner Grant Amendment Act 2017 receives the Royal Assent.

 (2) However, the Commissioner may, on application by the applicant, extend the time for lodging an objection.

 (3) An application for an extension of time —